nnn112358/pyaxengine_16bit_quantize_test_250608/README.md

 # YOLO11/12 16-bit quantization n/s-size model error

 ## Issue Description
-When attempting to run 16-bit quantized YOLO11/12 models (n and s sizes) on M5Stack LLM630 , the models fail to load and execute, while 8-bit quantized versions work correctly.
+When attempting to run 16-bit quantized YOLO11/12 models (n and s sizes) on M5Stack LLM630, the models fail to load and execute, while 8-bit quantized versions work correctly.
 Larger models (m, l, x) work fine with both 8-bit and 16-bit quantization.
+This issue does not appear to be related to pyaxengine.
+The root cause is suspected to be in pulsar2 or the SDK.

 ## Environment
 - **Hardware**: M5Stack LLM630 Compute KIT(AX620E)